 Panel 2: Compute, AI and delivering digital services at scale

-The UK has committed to a rapid expansion of its compute capacity by 2030, designated five AI Growth Zones, and attracted billions in private sector data centre investment.
+The UK has committed to a rapid expansion of its compute capacity by 2030, designated five AI Growth Zones, and attracted significant private sector investment in data centre infrastructure over the last decade.
 However, investment announcements are not the same as operational infrastructure and barriers to delivering capacity at scale remain.

-We are also seeing a paradigm shift in how data is processed, with traditional semiconductor architectures being augmented by emerging technologies such as quantum computing, neuromorphic computing, and photonics.
+The UK's data infrastructure is comprised of a diverse mix of enterprise owned hardware, hyperscale cloud services, colocation data centres and edge computing.
+We are also seeing a potential revolution in how data is processed, with traditional semiconductor architectures being augmented by emerging technologies such as quantum computing, neuromorphic computing, and photonics.
 This panel will examine what it will take to build the compute and data infrastructure the UK needs to remain competitive, unlock productivity, and accelerate economic growth over the next decade.

 For more information about this event or to get involved, please contact the team below: